List of Axis personnel indicted for war crimes

-The following is a list of people who were formally indicted for committing war crimes on behalf of the Axis powers during World War II, including those who were acquitted or never received judgment.
+The following is a list of people who were formally indicted for committing war crimes or crimes against humanity on behalf of the Axis powers during World War II, including those who were acquitted or never received judgement.
 It does not include people who may have committed war crimes but were never formally indicted, or who were indicted only for other types of crimes.